Getting Started Tutorial#

 Image 9: Actual Label automobile, Predicted Label automobile

-Ensure that the
+Ensure

 vaip_config.json

-runtime configuration file from the Vitis AI Execution Provider package to the current directory.
-For more information, see the installation instructions.
+runtime configuration file from the installation package to the current directory.
 Thevaip_config.json

-is used by thepredict.py
+is used by the source filepredict.py

-script to configure the Vitis AI Execution Provider.
+to configure the Vitis AI Execution Provider.

 parser = argparse.ArgumentParser()

-parser.add_argument('--ep', type=str, default ='cpu',choices = ['cpu','ipu'], help='EP backend selection')
+parser.add_argument('--ep', type=str, default ='cpu',choices = ['cpu','npu'], help='EP backend selection')

 opt = parser.parse_args()